William P. Rogers: Career

-Alger Hiss and Elizabeth Bentley
+After the war, Rogers joined the United States Congress as a committee counsel.
 While serving on a Senate committee, Rogers examined documentation from the House Un-American Activities Committee's investigation of Alger Hiss at the request of Representative Richard M. Nixon.
 He advised Nixon that Hiss had lied and that the case against him should be pursued.

 On August 17, 1948, Senator Homer S. Ferguson, chairman of a Senate subcommittee on expenditures in the executive department, stated by speech and letter that the Office of the United States Attorney General had approved its espionage investigation that had started with Elizabeth Bentley on July 28.
 Ferguson denied that his subcommittee "has in any way interfered with any criminal prosecution."
 Ferguson's letter explained that counsel William P. Rogers had consulted with the Attorney General's assistants on June 9.
 He stated that Rogers had "advised them of our purpose and the procedure planned to be followed, the witnesses who were to be called and the questions they would be asked."
 That evening, Attorney General Tom C. Clark wrote a letter that contradicted Ferguson as to whether and when Ferguson's committee had "cleared" its public hearings with him.

 Clark's letter stated it was "incorrect" that by June 9, 1948, Fergusons' subcommittee had told his office about its intention.
 Instead, the USAG had heard of the subcommittee's intentions as those public hearings started on July 28.
 Clark wrote, "It is difficult to say how much damage the efforts to arrive at a sound basis for prosecution in the espionage case has been done by the open hearings."
 The story broke in newspapers next day.

-Private practice

 In 1950, Rogers became a partner in a New York City law firm, Dwight, Royall, Harris, Koegel & Caskey.
 He thereafter returned to the firm when he was not in government service.

 Rogers advised Nixon in the slush fund scandal, which led to Nixon's Checkers speech in 1952.

-U.S. Deputy Attorney General
+1953–1957: Deputy Attorney General

 Rogers joined the Administration of President Dwight D. Eisenhower as Deputy Attorney General in 1953.

 As Deputy Attorney General, Rogers had some role in or insight into the process that led to the execution of Julius and Ethel Rosenberg for espionage.

 As deputy attorney general, Rogers was involved in the Little Rock Integration Crisis in the fall of 1957 of Central High School in Little Rock, Arkansas.
 In that capacity, he worked with Osro Cobb, the United States Attorney for the Eastern District of Arkansas, to implement federal orders and to maintain peace in the capital city.
 Cobb would recall in his memoirs that Rogers called him to discuss the possibility of violence: "Our conversation was somewhat guarded.
 I had never recommended the use of federal troops, and Rogers asked if I thought they were necessary.
 I told him I hoped not.
 Then to my surprise he stated, 'They are on their way already.'"